 The following are the top 10 most important improvement actions in Microsoft Secure Score.
 Carrying out these improvement actions will get you the most points and significantly increase the Secure Score and your overall Microsoft 365 security posture.

 - Require MFA for administrative roles.
 Requiring multi-factor authentication (MFA) for all administrative roles makes it harder for attackers to access accounts.
 Administrative roles have higher permissions than typical users.
 If any of those accounts are compromised, critical devices and data is open to attack.
+Ensure that you migrate from legacy MFA and SSPR policies and setup your modern authentication methods in Azure AD.

 - Ensure all users can complete multi-factor authentication for secure access.
 Multi-factor authentication (MFA) helps protect devices and data that are accessible to these users.
 Adding more authentication methods, such as the Microsoft Authenticator app or a phone number, increases the level of protection if one factor is compromised.